Chevrolet/GMC B series

-Following 2003 production, the B-series was discontinued as GM concentrated on bus production derived from cutaway cabs.
-Until its 2009 discontinuation, the medium-duty GMT560 chassis was used for bus applications (only in a cutaway configuration).
-As of current production, General Motors provides bus chassis for both school bus and commercial bus applications, deriving all production from the light-duty GMT610 (Chevrolet Express/GMC Savana) cutaway van.
+General Motors ended production of the B-series line after the 2003 model year (outliving the GMT530 by a year), with the company concentrating bus production on cutaway-cab chassis.
+The medium-duty GMT560 chassis was also used for bus applications, but was only produced with a cutaway cab.
+As of current production, General Motors still provides a platform for both school bus and commercial bus applications, derived exclusively from the GMT610 cutaway van (Chevrolet Express/GMC Savana).

 Background

 Prior to 1966, all medium- and heavy-duty trucks of General Motors were derived heavily from the C/K series trucks (and the Task Force trucks before them).
-Although using a stronger frame and suspension, much of the bodywork was shared.
-With the exception of divisionally-produced engines, the Chevrolet and GMC medium-duty trucks were largely identical to one another.
+Though sharing the same cab along with other body components, 2-ton trucks and above were fitted with a stronger frame and higher-capacity suspension.
+With the exception of divisionally-produced engines, Chevrolet and GMC medium-duty trucks were largely identical to one another.
 Consequently, the conventional-type school bus chassis used for both divisions were largely the same.